Pandademic/atha-emacs/README.md

   ;; variables
   (require 'atha-ui) ;; ACTIVATE!
 ```
-or you could use the default config(require the monaco font)
+or you could use the default config
 ```emacs-lisp
   (require 'atha-defaults)
   (require 'atha-ui) ;; ACTIVATE!